 - If your computer is wired, check the Ethernet cable connection and LED status as described in the previous section. - Ensure that you are using the correct login information.
 Ensure that the Caps Lock key is disabled when you enter the login information. - Delete the cookies and files in your web browser.
-For Internet Explorer, follow these steps: - Launch Internet Explorer, then click Tools > Internet Options. - In the General tab, under Browsing history, click Delete..., select Temporary Internet Files and Cookies then click Delete
+For Internet Explorer, follow these steps: - Launch Internet Explorer, then click Tools > Internet Options. - In the General tab, under Browsing history, click Delete..., select Temporary Internet files and website files and Cookies and website data then click Delete.